Coalition of NGOs report on 2019 Presidential election - Vanguard News

 The failure of the smart card readers in identified polling units should be interrogated with a special audit of the results of polling units where 5% card reader incidence failure was recorded.

-- INEC should improve the education of its officials and ad-hoc staff on its processes in administering elections.
+INEC should improve education of its officials and ad-hoc staff on its processes in administering elections.
 In particular, ensure that training is timely and institutionalised.

 Polling and Collation